5-Day Silent Meditation Retreats

 Frequently Asked Questions

-Retreats will be hosted on Zoom.
-Zoom information will be sent to you prior to the retreat.
+Retreats are hosted on Zoom, and the necessary information will be sent to you before the retreat.

-The format of our programs allow you to receive all the benefits of retreats without the need to travel to a center.
-You will get the benefits of meditation from the comfort of your own home.
+No, our program format allows you to experience the benefits of a retreat without the need to travel to a center.
+You can meditate comfortably at home.

-Retreats run for either one day or five days.
-Five-day retreats start with an orientation session the night before.
-Participants will meditate as a group for most of each day.
-There will also be opportunities to talk with meditation instructors individually and in small groups.
+The retreat will last five days.
+There will be an orientation session the night before the retreat starts.
+During the retreat, participants will meditate as a group for most of the day, with opportunities to talk with meditation instructors individually and in small groups.

 Does this retreat fulfill a prerequisite to become an MBSR teacher?

-What are the best benefits of a retreat?
+What are the benefits of attending a retreat?

-Retreats offer safe space and time to cultivate and deepen a mindfulness meditation practice away from everyday distractions.
-Longer meditation periods also allow participants to develop their concentration and discipline.
-The meditation retreats can help relieve stress, improve your mental state, and center yourself with mindfulness.
-A retreat can be very helpful for restarting a regular meditation practice after a hiatus.
+Retreats offer a safe space and time to cultivate and deepen your mindfulness meditation practice, free from everyday distractions.
+Longer meditation periods help develop concentration and discipline, relieve stress, improve your mental state, and center yourself with mindfulness.
+Retreats are also helpful for restarting a regular meditation practice after a break.

 Most sitting meditations last about 30 minutes, followed by shorter periods of mindful movement.
-Participants will engage in many forms of mindful exercise, including sitting meditations, lying down meditations, mindful walking, mindful moving, and standing meditations.
+Participants engage in various forms of mindfulness practices, including sitting, lying down, walking, and standing meditations.

-At the beginning of the retreat, most meditations will be guided by a meditation instructor.
-Guidance will lessen throughout the retreat.
+Most meditations at the beginning of the retreat are guided by a meditation instructor, but guidance decreases as the retreat progresses.
 Some meditation periods will be done in silence.

 Will there be dialogue between instructors and participants?